Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 If you use `wav`, path to HTK Speech Recognition Toolkit binary file must be provided in source code.

-A vocabulary files must also be prepared with each line contains `<word> <id>`.
+A vocabulary files must also be prepared with each line represented as `<word> <id>`.
 See below for model configurations.

 # Training Examples